Friendly advice 020 8991 1800

 Then we get on to the logo.
 Most customers have a logo that is an essential part of the company branding.
 It will be displayed on their headed notepaper, business cards, premises, vans, website and promotional marketing material.
 So getting it right on your new workwear is super important.
 Ordering online is a worry that the design and colours won’t match the logo as shown in the other places mentioned above.
 So that is another barrier to the person tasked with procurement.

-Our experience is that most buyers want to speak to a person to discuss the issues raised in this article.
+In our experience most buyers want to speak to a person to discuss the issues raised in this article.
 So a call to the uniform supplier will enable you to discuss these concerns and cover any problems that might not be known to the buyer such as the small tag line on your logo won’t embroider well or the ‘R’ symbol needs to be eliminated from the design.
 Once this is discussed a proof and mock-up will be sent to the purchaser to ensure they are happy with the finished embroidery design/size/colours before the start of production.

 So with this in mind Aspect has so far resisted the urge to make the ordering process an online experience.
 Now this could change in time as buyers are more comfortable using online systems and the process of selecting the garments is improved but at the moment we’re happy for customers to phone us and talk through their concerns and let us suggest styles that most suit their requirements.